UCLL-introproject-2526/projectweek-team-5-0/readme.md

 You need to shoot on the beat.
 Time youre shots and use powerups and health packs to stay alive

 > **Note**
-> If you're using Linux Hyperland or a other tilling wm, Youre bar might still be on top once game loads.
-Manually setting fullscreen resolves this
+> If you're using Linux Hyperland or a other tilling wm, You're bar might still be on top once the game loads.
+Manually toggling fullscreen solves this issue.

 ## Credits